GenericMappingTools/GMT.jl/docs/src/modules.md

 is used by *GMT* to know that the grid file should be downloaded from a server and cached locally.
 This example introduces also the *show=true* keyword.
 It means that we want to see right way the image that just been created.
 While it might seam obvious that one want to see the result, the result might not be ready with only one *GMT* module call.
-And that because the *GMT* philosophy uses a *layer cake*  model to construct potentially highly complex figures.
+And that's because the *GMT* philosophy uses a *layer cake*  model to construct potentially highly complex figures.
 Next example illustrates a slightly more evolved example